-- Minimum: Bachelor's degree and at least ten years of progressively responsible experience in non-profit fundraising and resource development, including supervisory experience.
+- Required: Bachelor's degree and at least ten years of progressively responsible management experience in non-profit fundraising/resource development, with a track record of raising major gifts.

-- Preferred: Master’s degree, knowledge of museums or cultural organizations, familiarity with the South Florida philanthropic and business community, experience with corporate sponsorships, experience leading a capital campaign, Certified Fund Raising Executive credential.
+- Preferred: Master’s degree, knowledge of museums or cultural organizations, familiarity with the South Florida philanthropic and business community, experience with corporate sponsorships, experience raising major capital donations, Certified Fund Raising Executive credential.
 Bilingual English/Spanish.

 - Oriented toward fostering a reflective, respectful and collaborative environment within the department and throughout the institution.

-- Excellent interpersonal skills; solutions-oriented individual with the ability to build consensus and respond to external and internal challenges with poise and pivot accordingly.
+- Solutions-oriented with the ability to build consensus and respond to challenges with poise and pivot accordingly.

 - Excellent verbal and written communication skills; adept at public speaking and presentations.

-- Effective supervisor, capable of building a team, fostering high morale, valuing professional development, setting clear goals and holding staff accountable for results.
+- Effective manager, capable of building a team, fostering high morale, valuing professional development, setting clear goals and holding staff accountable for results.